NCDOT releases possible timeline for Redwood Road re-opening

 DURHAM, NC (WTVD) --NCDOT officials have provided an update on the bridge construction on Redwood Road, a stretch of roadway that has been closed since Hurricane Matthew damages in October 2016.

-According to a detailed contract proposal, bids on the project will open on May 23.
+According to a detailed contract proposal, bids on the project will open May 23.

 Following a review of the bids and contract, work is expected to begin as early as June 13.